-Matthew Beach is Geographer-In-Residence at Phytology throughout 2018.
-He is researching the historical, material, and caring geographies rooted within its participatory art projects.
-Specifically, the medicinal garden and bat habitat projects — as embodied case studies of the growing interdisciplinary discourse around caring in a more-than-human world.
+Matthew Beach was Geographer-In-Residence throughout 2018.
+His research explored the caring geographies rooted within its participatory art projects.
+Specifically, the medicinal garden and bat habitat project as embodied case studies of the growing interdisciplinary discourse around caring in a more-than-human world.

-Matthew’s research will ask ‘What is the role of participatory art in the enactment of more-than-human caring relationships?’
+Matthew’s research asked ‘What is the role of participatory art in the enactment of more-than-human caring relationships?’

-During the 2018 programme Matthew is undertaking archival and historical research, employing an ethological practice observing bat and plant ecology, and participating within Phytology’s interconnected web of human-nonhuman relationships in order to answer these questions.
+During the 2018 programme Matthew employed an ethological practice, observing bat and plant ecology, while participating within Phytology’s interconnected web of human / nonhuman relationships.

 Matthew is a Geography PhD candidate at Queen Mary, University of London and a research and teaching fellow within the printmaking department at City and Guilds of London Art School.
 Matthew received his Bachelor of Fine Arts from the College of the Arts, University of Florida, and Master of Fine Arts from the Slade School of Fine Art, University College London.